For Your Eyes Only

 Is it any good?

+The tone of this film is consistently lighthearted and comedic; when a talking parrot provides a vital clue, viewers know not much of this can be taken seriously.
 Propelled by a hit Sheena Easton song as an especially popular main theme, FOR YOUR EYES ONLY was the 12th entry in MGM's "official" series of James Bond movie adventures.
-The tone is consistently lighthearted and comedic.
-When a talking parrot provides a vital clue, viewers know not much of this can be taken seriously.
-For Your Eyes Only indeed gets by as undemanding entertainment for the fans, with some particularly excellent underwater cinematography and action sequences.
+It gets by as undemanding entertainment for the fans, with some particularly excellent underwater cinematography and action sequences.
 There's a little moral lesson in Bond chastising the fierce Melina about seeking vengeance, but these words seem a little hollow coming from a spy who has just killed, what, 20, 200, 2,000 bad guys?

 Viewers can insinuate a little Greek-myth lesson in there by emphasizing how Melina compares herself to the avenging heroine Elektra, of ancient drama (the name and vibe was later hijacked for a comic-book heroine and movie Elektra ).
 And you can amaze kids with your 007 I.Q. by telling them that the late actress Cassandra Harris, playing a phony countess who has a romantic fling with Bond, was in real life the wife of an actor who would later play Bond -- Pierce Brosnan.